chaoguo14/chaoguo14.github.io/_posts/2021-08-19-Some-technical-discussions-on-behaviour-of-decision-tree-splitting-(cont'd).md

 ### Going back to the original question
 So, going back to the original question,
-> Is there any smarter way to find the best feature x, without going through all the features?
+> Is there any smarter way to find the best feature $\mathbf{x}$, without going through all the features?
 If not, is there any smarter way to understand the whole process at least?

 At least for now, the answer is "no".
-However, it was a fun exercise.
+But it was a fun exercise.

 Footnotes:

 $^\{1\}$ We implicitly assume that there is only one optimal partition.
 This is not the case.
 For example, $\\{1,2,3,4,5\\}$ have two different partitions both giving the smallest $SS$, 2.5.
-A curious question is, is it possible to have more than 2 partitions such that they all give the smallest $SS$?
+Is it possible to have more than 2 partitions such that they all give the smallest $SS$?

 _I appreciate my friend [Tai Yang](https://www.linkedin.com/in/tai-yang-2b2b2b10b/) for taking time to discuss this problem with me._